nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step1/text.md

 There can only be one CMD instruction in a Dockerfile.
 If you list more than one CMD, only the last one takes effect.

-Every container have entrypoint and cmd.
-If you don't provide new entrypoint, then the entrypoint from the base image will be used.
-Which is shell in the majority of cases.

 The purpose of a CMD is to provide defaults for an executing container.
 However, it can be used as a way to provide an executable and defaults.